mikolajkania/mikolajkania.github.io/_posts/2022-08-07-dvc-kaggle-mlops.md

 title: Can DVC be used for Kaggle?
 ---

 The more I am working with data science, the more need for organized process I see.
 It can be enforced be conventions, documentation, code reviews, but as always it is automation that pays off the most.
 'Developer *must* be lazy', as one of my teachers used to say.
-This is why, when I took part in another [Kaggle competition](https://github.com/mikolajkania/kaggle-03-house-prices), I tried to build it around more mature ideas than just experimenting in Jupyter Notebook.
+This is why, when I took part in another [Kaggle competition](https://github.com/mikolajkania/kaggle-03-house-prices), I decided to build it around more mature ideas than just experimenting in Jupyter Notebook.

 <!--excerpt-->